Top Economics Podcasts

 Previously we published a list of free online courses from renowned universities that have both open-access lectures and podcasts of public events (like LSE).
 Below you will find a list of economics podcasts, some of which were mentioned by Tim Harold in his blog last year.

-The featured resources are mostly produced by think tanks, research institutes, economics bloggers or media.
+The featured resources are mostly produced by think tanks, research institutes, economics bloggers or the media.
 They represent different schools of economic thought and vary in length and style.

 5. Demand Side Economics is a weekly podcast from Alan Harvey, the author of a blog of the same name.
 It covers current economics issues from a Keynesian prospective.
+Always relevant and always interesting.

 7. Foundation for Economic Education has several sets of lectures and interviews on iTunes which provide materials to learn “about liberty, free markets, and economic history“.